amckewan/mcforth/docs/oo.md

 Methods take an addition parameter which is the object.
 At the start of the method we need to save self and set it from the stack.
-The saving and restoring of self are compiled with m: and m; respectively.
+The saving and restoring of self are compiled with m: and ;m respectively.

 m: method  ( args [obj] -- )  self >r to self  ...   r> to self ;

 or like gforth:

-m:  ( -- ) ... m; overrides method
+m:  ( -- ) ... ;m overrides method

 The latter may be a good factorization although a bit clumsy syntatically.
-And it requires that selectors are predefined.
-Which may not be such a bad thing.
-If we mess with search order we need to make sure selectors go into FORTH.

-However it is nice in that it make things like Object::addr easy
+However it is nice in that it make things like Object::addr easier:

     :noname ; overrides addr
     :noname drop ; overrides init